bsidesams/conference-site/content/ctf.md

 2. Participation is global, however only in-person attendees are eligible to win prizes.

-3. 18+ attendees only.

-4. No hacking the CTF infrastructure (duh).
+3. No hacking the CTF infrastructure (duh).

-5. No flag hoarding or flag sharing.
+4. No flag hoarding or flag sharing.

-6. No using LLM’s or agentic AI to solve challenges – you will be immediately disqualified if we find out you are doing this.
+5. No using LLM’s or agentic AI to solve challenges – you will be immediately disqualified if we find out you are doing this.

-7. Space is limited – first come, first serve.
+6. Space is limited – first come, first serve.

 **Registration:**